oymotion/oymotionDeveloperCommunity/docs/gForcePro/gForcePro.md

 ![gForcePro/gForcePro+ Armband](./imgs/Armband.png)

+**Note**:
+> gForcePro is discontinued.
+For new purchase orders, please choose gForcePro+.

 ***

 ## Turning on/off

 - Turn on

-    When gForcePro/gForcePro+ Armband is off, its green LED light will be off.
-To turn it on, simply press the button in the middle of its main block.
+    When gForce 200 Armband is off, its green LED light will be off.
+To turn it on, simply press and hold the button in the middle of its main block for about 1 second til the green LED is turned on.

-    When gForcePro/gForcePro+ Armband starts to power on, it will vibrate for about 0.5 second.
-Once it is successfully powered up, the green LED light flashes at a frequency of 4HZ with 2 seconds on and 2 seconds off.
+    When gForce 200 Armband starts to power on, it will vibrate for about 0.2 second.
+Once it is successfully powered up, the green LED light flashes at a frequency of 1/4HZ with 2 seconds on and 2 seconds off.

     Make sure the armband has sufficient power, otherwise re-charge it with a micro USB line.

 - Turn off

     When gForcePro/gForcePro+ Armband is on, pressing and holding the button for about 5 seconds and then releasing will turn it off.
 The green LED being off indicates the device has been turned off successfully.

 **Note**: